 In the village of Tongwynlais lies the sibling of Cardiff Castle: Castell Coch.
 It's a Victorian castle resting on ancient foundations, with a fairytale-like look about it.
 Pop in to learn more about its history and marvel at the ornate decor.

 Once you've had your fill of fantastical castles, if you don't feel like the harder, steeper option through thick forest, choose the low-level tarmac route that runs below the castle.
 It takes you near Taff's Well railway station and the former Rhymney Railway before joining back up with the tougher route at Nantgarw bypass.

 If you're in need of a break, Plan2Ride bicycle café in Tongwynlais makes for a perfect pit-stop to refuel and attend to any essential repairs to your bike.
 The staff are friendly, helpful and very knowledgeable about all things bikes and trails.
 The café offers a selection of coffees and cakes, and has indoor and outdoor seating areas.
 There is, of course, bicycle storage while you refuel and fully accessible toilet facilities.

 Onwards to Ponty

 The next part of the route runs with the former Alexandra (Newport Docks) Docks & Railway Company line, towards Rhydyfelin.
 Continue on beyond Rhydyfelin, then wind into Pontypridd town centre.
 Grab a cuppa then see the sights.
-You could visit the museum and distinctive old bridge, explore Ynysangharad Park and National Lido or learn more about the past at A Welsh Coal Mining Experience at Rhondda Heritage Park.
+You could visit the museum and distinctive old bridge, explore Ynysangharad Park and Lido Ponty, the National Lido of Wales, or learn more about the past at A Welsh Coal Mining Experience at Rhondda Heritage Park.
 If you want to keep moving, Pontypridd is a hub of cycling routes, including the Celtic Trail.

 Tips on getting around the Taff Trail